kwrooijen/indy/README.md

 stay consistent.
 A good example is Erlang mode which is explained in the usage section.

+## Installation

+This package can be installed through [melpa](http://melpa.milkbox.net/):

+    M-x package-install transpose-mark

+Then require the package to use indy-mode

+    (require 'indy)

 ## Usage

 ### DSL Functions